When organic fertilization becomes mineral – a systemic look at organic grows

 The honest answer is:

-Fewer than many people think.
+Less than many think.

 Organic vs. mineral – a misunderstanding from the start

-What is often overlooked in this context:
+What is often overlooked:

-The crucial question is not where a fertilizer comes from, but in what form the nutrients are made available to the plant .
+The crucial question is not where a fertilizer comes from, but in what form the nutrients are made available to the plant.

-Plants always absorb nutrients in mineral form .
+Plants always absorb nutrients mineralically.

 The biological detour – and why it is often bypassed